Psycho (franchise): Psycho IV: The Beginning (1990)

 Fran Ambrose (CCH Pounder) is a radio talk show host who is talking on the topic of "matricide" (when children kill their mothers) with guest Dr. Richmond (Warren Frost), who was Norman Bates' former psychologist.
 The radio receives a call from Norman Bates (Anthony Perkins), who has re-entered society and married his former psychiatrist, Connie (Donna Mitchell).
 Under the alias of "Ed" (possibly a reference to Ed Gein, the killer after whom the character of Norman was modeled), Norman tells his story, which the audience sees as a series of flashbacks set in the 1940s and 1950s.
 Some flashbacks are slightly out of order.
-The chronological story is: In 1950, Norman's mother, Norma Bates (Olivia Hussey) had schizophrenia (see Psycho II); she was smothering Norman and would have violent mood swings.
+The chronological story is: in 1950, Norman's mother, Norma Bates (Olivia Hussey) had schizophrenia; she was smothering Norman and would have violent mood swings.
 Due to Norman's sexual repression at her hands, when she was frolicking with him he had an incestuous erection, causing her to dress him in women's clothing and taunt him by calling him "Norma".
 She then got engaged to a man named Chet Rudolph (Thomas Schuster), who would beat up Norman.
 Eventually Norman got fed up with her allowing Chet to be in their lives and poisoned them both, albeit reluctantly.
-He then developed his infamous Dissociative identity disorder and stole her corpse to create the illusion that she was alive—whenever her corpse spoke to him, the "Norma" personality would take over.
+He then developed his infamous dissociative identity disorder and stole her corpse to create the illusion that she was alive—whenever her corpse spoke to him, the "Norma" personality would take over.
 This caused Norman as "Norma" to kill two women who wanted to have sex with him.